roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 As for the reason, that since the model of appearance of Prico is also Nagisa.
 However, Hinagiku decided to not bring it up now.

 "What is it?
 Apricot don't really understand, in spite Apricot has no heart, it feels weird,  it's trills somehow, it's pleasantly warm.
 But Apricot don't mind it by no means, you know?
-Apricot has, broke somewhere?"
+Has Apricot, broke somewhere?"
-"No," Hinagiku strengthened the hug upon Prico's shoulders, "it's a normal reaction.
+"No," Hinagiku strengthened the hug upon Prico's shoulder, "it's a normal reaction.
 Nothing wrong with that.
 There is nothing to worry about.
 Besides, even if something breaks, I'll fix it  at once.
 I can do anything.
 My speciality is a genetic engineering, however robotics is also my strong a point."
 "Uh-huh.
 Since Hina-tan is genius, it's safe for Apricot to break."
 "Aha.
 But please don't break if possible.
 For if you, Apricot, will break, I'll be sad."
-"In case if that may turn Hina-tan  sad, Apricot won't break."
+"In that case, if that may turn Hina-tan  sad, Apricot won't break."
 "You are really a good girl, Apricot," Hinagiku smiles.
-"Now, let's go back home."
+"Now, let's return back home."
 "Uh-huh.
 Though, Hina-tan, Apricot wants to stay like this a little longer.
 No good?"
 "No, no problem.
 It's comfortable here.
 I like the Woodland.
 This moderately dim atmosphere in particular."
 "Apricot likes it too—.
 Apricot likes everything  Hina-tan  likes."